Fady120/Fady120/README.md

 ![image](https://user-images.githubusercontent.com/71595290/235447913-9a589668-74da-4146-aaf0-434779ed37e3.png)

-🚀 **Cloud & DevOps Engineer** | Passionate about automation, cloud computing, and scalable infrastructure.
+🚀 **Cloud & DevOps Engineer** | Skilled in cloud computing, automation, and infrastructure as code.

-🔭 I’m currently a Cloud Architecture student at ITI.
+🔭 Currently expanding my expertise in cloud architecture at ITI.
-🌱 I’m learning DevOps tools like Kubernetes, Terraform, and CI/CD.
+⚙️ Experienced in Kubernetes, Terraform, Ansible, CI/CD, and cloud platforms like AWS & OpenStack.
 📜 Certified in AWS Cloud, Nutanix, and HCCDA Tech Essentials.
 📫 How to reach me: fadi.sami.goda@gmail.com